 Are we only responsible for the equality of our own collections, services, spaces, and staff?
 Or do we have an obligation to help redress inequality in the communities we serve?
 Does our responsibility as librarians end at the doors of our buildings or extend beyond them into the larger community?

-I worry this essential question gets obfuscated by the current rhetoric and rubrics of the ongoing debate in our profession.
+I worry this essential question gets obfuscated by the current rhetoric of the ongoing debate in our profession.
 We’re talking around the issue without naming it as clearly as we should.

 Do libraries have a role in making our communities more equal?
 Or is our work best focused on creating and maintaining equality within the library?